VGLoic/sc-release-process-exploration/documentation/remote-storage-location.md

 # The repository keeps everything

-In this version, **we commit the release files and the deployments directly in the repository**.
+In this version, **the release files are stored on a remote storage location**, the deployments are still kept locally in this repository.

-We store the releases artifacts in the `releases` folder which is committed on the `main` branch.
-Different GitHub workflows will help us having this folder up to date:
+The remote storage location is an [AWS S3 Bucket](https://aws.amazon.com/pm/serv-s3).

+When needed, the developer will download the releases artifacts in order to perform some operations, e.g. a deployment.
+The differences with the [path #1](../documentation/repository-keeps-everything.md) are:

+- the `releases` folder is not committed, hence there is no issues about repository size or big pull requests,
+- only those who need to perform operations with the releases artifacts need to download them,
+- the remote storage location allows for an API access by other services if needed.

+We will find the same GitHub workdlows than before, but slightly modified:

-- on `push` on `main`: the `latest` release is created or updated,
+- on `push` on `main`: the `latest` release is created locally and then copied to the remote storage,
-- on `push` on `tags`: the `<tag>` release is created,
+- on `push` on `tags`: the `<tag>` release is created locally and then copied to the remote storage,
-- on `pull request`: nothing is updated but we generate a diff with the current state of the `latest` release.
+- on `pull request`: nothing is updated but we download the `latest` release and we generate a diff with the current state of the `latest` release.

-Deployments will be stored in the `deployments` folder which is commited on the `main` branch too.
+Deployments will be stored in the `deployments` folder which is commited on the `main` branch.
 Scripts are written in the repository in order to deploy contracts based on the artifacts contained in the `releases` folder.

 A NPM package is created in order to share the ABIs and the deployments.